Son of a Gun (I Betcha Think This Song Is About You): Chart performance

 "Son of a Gun (I Betcha Think This Song Is About You)" debuted at number 72 on the US Billboard Hot 100, before reaching a peak of number 28.
 This peak became her lowest since 1983, when "Come Give Your Love to Me" reached number 58.
 Since the release of Control in 1986, every single released by the singer had peaked within the top 10, with the exception of "The Pleasure Principle".
-The song additionally reached numbers 7, 20 and 26 on the Hot Dance Club Play, Mainstream Top 40 and Hot R&B/Hip-Hop Songs component charts, respectively.
+The song additionally reached numbers 7, 20 and 26 on the Dance Club Songs, Mainstream Top 40 and Hot R&B/Hip-Hop Songs component charts, respectively.

-In Europe, "Son of a Gun (I Betcha Think This Song Is About You)" failed to gain success.
-In the United Kingdom, the song peaked at number 13, remaining for 10 weeks inside the chart.
-On the mainland, the song fared worse, peaking at number 69 in Germany, 54 in Romania, and 56 in Switzerland.
+In Europe, the reception to "Son of a Gun (I Betcha Think This Song Is About You)" was polarized.
+In the United Kingdom, the song was released on the same day as her brother Michael's single "Cry"; Janet's single fared better, peaking at number 13, while Michael's reached number 25.
+"Son of a Gun (I Betcha Think This Song Is About You)" remained for 10 weeks inside the chart.
+On the mainland, the song failed to achieve the same success, peaking at number 69 in Germany, 54 in Romania, and 56 in Switzerland.
 However, it did achieve moderate success in Denmark, reaching the top 20.
 In Oceania, the song debuted at its peak of number 20 in Australia, and reached number 49 in New Zealand.